orocos/rtt_ros_integration/rtt_dynamic_reconfigure/README.md

 Normally rtt_dynamic_reconfigure updates all properties of the TaskContext with the standard `RTT::updateProperties()` call running in the owner's thread.
 Properties cannot be updated while the `updateHook()` is executed.
-For the case you want more control over the property updates, you can add a `bool updateProperties(const RTT::PropertyBag &source)` operation with a custom implementation to the owner component.
+For the case you want more control over the property updates, you can add a `bool updateProperties(const RTT::PropertyBag &source, uint32_t level)` operation with a custom implementation to the owner component.
 If this operation exists, it is used instead of the default implementation.
 The `source` bag is the bag filled in a previous `Updater<ConfigType>::propertiesFromConfig(...)` call.

 #### Adding a property update notification callback

 Sometimes it is required that the component is notified whenever properties have been updated by rtt_dynamic_reconfigure.
-If a `void notifyPropertiesUpdated()` operation exists, it is called after every parameter update from a ROS service call.
+If a `void notifyPropertiesUpdated(uint32_t level)` operation exists, it is called after every parameter update from a ROS service call.

 ## Service API